logzio/logz-docs/_source/user-guide/log-shipping/faqs-logs copy.md

 This method follows the same instructions as the one time upload, but we recommend that you script the process to save time and effort.

-#### Can I integrate using a client-side solution?

-You can try and ship data to Logz.io's bulk HTTP/S endpoint.
-However, we advise collecting the logs on a central server you control and using it to ship data to Logz.io.
-This is a more reliable method since it doesn't require the end-users to change their network setup to ensure the required ports (8070 for HTTP, 8071 for HTTPS) are open.

-Logz.io's best practice is using a central server to ship your data, since shipping via a client-side solution is not as reliable or safe.

-Logz.io's listeners are accessible via non-standard ports that vary based on the shipping method and encryptions level.
-Therefore, the client will have to connect to a network that allows communication on said ports to successfully ship logs.
-However, collecting logs from an environment you can control lets you configure the outgoing connection and meet the listeners' requirements.

-Shipping from a centralized location has additional advantages: it simplifies the debugging process and reduces the risk of losing logs due to network setup issues.